Urban's profileERP, SCM, Enterprise Arc...PhotosBlogLists Tools Help

 In these days it can be hard to get the budget to implement new IT systems to support these initiatives but there are ways.

-create free capital Look at outsourcing of some of your applications as a tool to cut the operational cost.
+Look at outsourcing of some of your applications as a tool to cut the operational cost.
 If you manage to lower your cost through the standard outsourcing activities you will get money to invest in the future of the business.

 Implementing one or a number of the above suggested areas will increase the sales in different ways.